itamarst/sensorapi/README.md

 ## Potential improvements

 * Add password to PostgreSQL for security.
-* Separate Docker images for each server, and perhaps separate packages/requirements/etc. if they grow larger.
+* Separate Docker images for each server, and perhaps separate Python packages etc. if they grow larger.

 See the source code for other potential improvements.